k0pernicus/website/content/posts/fun_with_data_alignment.md

 ### The problem

-What is an alignment?
+What is a data structure alignment?
 An alignment is an integer value representing **the number of bytes between successive addresses** at which a given struct, or object, can be allocated.
+In short: it a way to arrange and access an address in the computer memory.

 <!--
 Just imagine a book's page: it has a fixed size, and can contains a maximum of `n` lines of size `x`.